IBM/visualize-food-insecurity/README.md

 ### 1. Sign up for the Watson Studio

 Sign up for IBM's [Watson Studio](http://datascience.ibm.com/).
-By signing up for the Watson Studio, two services: ``Watson Studio-Spark`` and ``Watson Studio-ObjectStore`` will be created in your IBM Cloud account.
+By signing up for the Watson Studio, two services: ``Apache Spark`` and ``Object Storage`` will be created in your IBM Cloud account.
 If these services do not exist, or if you are already using them for some other application, you will need to create new instances.

 To create these services:
 * Login to your [IBM Cloud](http://bluemix.net) account.
 * Create your Spark service by selecting the service type [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark).
-If not already used, name your service ``Watson Studio-Spark``.
+If not already used, name your service ``Apache Spark``.
 * Create your Object Storage service by selecting the service type [Cloud Object Storage](https://console.bluemix.net/catalog/infrastructure/object-storage-group).
 If not already used, name your service ``Watson Studio-ObjectStorage``.

 Take note of your service names as you will need to select them in the following steps.